|

 25. Bring A Travel Mug

-Like my refillable water bottle to keep my water cold, I also always have a travel mug to keep my coffee warm (see my go to travel mug on Amazon).
+Like my refillable water bottle to keep my water cold, I also always have a travel mug to keep my coffee warm.
 This was a life saver!
-I find if I drink an entire cup of coffee at once, I have a huge boost and a sudden crash, with a time limit to pee of about an hour.
+I find if I drink an entire cup of coffee at once, I have a huge boost and a sudden crash, with a time limit of about an hour before I really have to pee.

 26. Don’t Drink Coffee?
 Get Chocolate Covered Coffee Beans